hosseinjavidnia/Depth-Focal-Stack/README.md

-# The Application of Preconditioned Alternating Direction Method of Multipliers in Depth from Focal Stack
+# Application of Preconditioned Alternating Direction Method of Multipliers in Depth from Focal Stack
 This repository contains the code for the method presented in the following paper:

-**Javidnia, H. and Corcoran, P., 2017.
-"The Application of Preconditioned Alternating Direction Method of Multipliers in Depth from Focal Stack". arXiv preprint arXiv:1711.07721.**
+**Hossein Javidnia, Peter Corcoran, "Application of preconditioned alternating direction method of multipliers in depth from focal stack," Journal of Electronic Imaging 27(2), 023019 (6 April 2018). https://doi.org/10.1117/1.JEI.27.2.023019.**

 \
 The code is written and compiled in MATLAB R2017a x64.